MRLinares/mapping_earthquakes/README.md

 > **Data:** Earthquakes GeoJSON, M4.5+ Earthquakes GeoJSON, Tectonic Plate GeoJSON\
 > **Software:** Virtual Studio Code v1.72.2, HTML/CSS, JavaScript, Leaflet v1.7.1, D3.js v5

+## Results

+After obtaining an API from Mapbox, I created several folders to house my html, css, and API, and javascript logic.
+I created an interactive map with layers and selectable modes.
+The selectable modes are Day/Night Navigation, Satellite, and Street.
+The map is draggable and can be zoomed in.
+The layers are the Earthquake, Major Earthquake, and Tectonic Plate data retrieved from GeoJSON data sources.
+I mapped them with circle markers and linestrings, respectively.
+These modes and layers can be switched and activated in the top right hand corner of the map screen.
+There are examples below.

 > Night Navigation map without any layers:
 <img width="1721" alt="nightNavigation_noLayers" src="https://user-images.githubusercontent.com/108758105/198707312-21816f16-15b5-4c8f-85f9-8a6784a2b73d.png">
 <br>